santimda/santimda/README.md

 - 👋 Hi, I’m Santiago del Palacio, an astrophysicist doing research in high-energy phenomena.
 - 👀 I’m interested in numerical calculations of radiative processes.
-I code mostly in Fortran90, but I'm improving my skills in python and using it every time more.
+I code mostly in Fortran90 and Python.
 - I’m always open for scientific collaborations!

 <!---